Question: What is Tai Chi?

 Q: Would learning Tai Chi compliment my understanding of Karate?

-Where you are now sounds similar to where I found myself some years ago – Tai Chi did indeed help me to better understand Shotokan in a very much greater depth than my Karate instructors had ever managed for a variety of reasons.
+A: Where you are now sounds similar to where I found myself some years ago – Tai Chi did indeed help me to better understand Shotokan in a very much greater depth than my Karate instructors had ever managed for a variety of reasons.
 I started Yang style Tai Chi in the same year that I gained my 1st Dan ( I think I was about 34 at the time ) and for a long time I continued to train in both Shotokan and Yang style despite urging from both sides to concentrate on just one – I then met a 7th Dan in Hong Kong who very successfully demonstrated the benefits of practicing Tai Chi in parallel and I started to understand the balance involved.

 I noticed for example that some basic beginners stuff from Tai Chi was only taught in an advanced Karate class and then only in passing – I was 2nd or 3rd Dan under Kanazawa at the time.
 Also by exploring the Tai Chi approach to applications I found that I could see much faster and more effective applications than I was taught in Karate classes and explain techniques that no one in Karate could really make to work.
 I began to appreciate how the effectiveness had been lost from the more sport orientated types of Karate and just how fast and brutal Tai Chi can be – this led me to train for some years with Vince Morris of Kissaki Kai who specialises in old style Okinawan vulnerable point work – and found that far from being an add-on this aspect is integral to Tai Chi Chuan.